Common Agricultural Policy

 PAPs are also referred to as Non-Annex I products as they are not included in the list of agricultural products of Annex I to the EC Treaty.
 This list sets out all the agricultural products which could be subject to a Common Market Organisation such as cereals, bananas, sugar and eggs.

-SANCO is the name given to DG Health and Consumers whose job it is to review and update laws regarding the safety of food, consumers' rights and the protection of people's health.
+SANCO is the name given towhose job it is to review and update laws regarding the safety of food, consumers' rights and the protection of people's health.
 It also has the task of ensuring that traders, manufacturers and food producers across Europe observe these laws.

 - Sanitary and Phytosanitary Measures